RADARC/BOBInlinePowerpole/README.md

 which is fine for the fuse but due to the speed at which this circuit operates it could cause nuisance tripping.
 GM4WZG has had a few reports of this happening mostly with Yaesu radios.
 The Mouser parts list includes an alternative 1.5 mOhm current sense resistor (R7) to increase the trip current to 33A.
 You can always use a wire link instead of R7 if the current protection proves to be too problematic or you don't want the feature.
 Note that the value of C4 can be used to limit the inrush current.
-However this is heavily dependant on the specific characteristics of the MOSFET's being used the amount of output capacitance which will be radio dependant and therefore it is not possible to pick a value which will be suitable for everyone.
+However this is heavily dependant on the specific characteristics of the MOSFET's being used and the amount of output capacitance which will be radio dependant and therefore it is not possible to pick a value which will be suitable for everyone.
 See pages 12 & 13 of the LTC4368 datasheet for more information.